-Composting food waste is a simple, direct, and effective way to reduce our impact on the environment as individual, and as a university.
+Composting food waste is a simple, direct, and effective way to reduce our impact on the environment as individuals, and as a university.
 While composting food waste is one small piece of a large food puzzle, it remains one of the best ways to reduce the amount of material going to our landfills.

 Each residence hall unit is equipped with a countertop food scraps collection pail.
 Students are encouraged to collect their own food scraps and compostable material and dispose of them in the green roll carts located next to each trash/recycling dumpster around campus.
-If your unit does not currently have a countertop pail, please contact sustainabilitycompost@pdx.edu to request one.